JadedSieger/ArchonTunes/README.md

 1.0.4 : Fix to an unhandled Exception error that happens when playing certain songs.

 1.0.5b: Ability to Chnage theme (Light/Dark Mode)

+# Installation and Running:

+Click on setup.exe and accept, since this is a new app, Security Certificates are not requested as of yet, though I do encourage exercising caution, running mine should be no danger.
+Once the Setup finishes.
+You are freely able to play whatever song you desire.

+In case when you have exited the app and want to reenter, simply open setup.exe again.